 Volkswagen ID.3 hatchback - Reliability & safety

-After a somewhat glitchy start, here's hoping the Volkswagen ID.3 sets a new bar for reliability, and doesn't suffer from too many bugs
+After a somewhat glitchy start, here's hoping the Volkswagen ID.3 sets a new bar for reliability

 As the very first in a new wave of Volkswagen electric cars, the ID.3 is something of a pioneer.
 This was shown by the very earliest cars being sold without all the software they needed and owners experiencing odd electrical glitches.
 Hopefully this won't mean the car in general proves in any way unreliable but any issues should at least be covered by Volkswagen's three-year warranty.
 The ID.3 is also one of the first VW models to benefit from over-the-air software updates, capable of fixing some issues without a trip to the dealership.

 VW ID.3 reliability